mkieblesz/local-workspace/README.md

         uktrade                         # workspace folder containing all repos from github.com/uktrade │
         └───local-workspace             # THIS REPO
-        │   │   docker-compose.yml      # used for managing all docker containers
+        │   │   docker-compose.yml      # used for managing all database containers
+        │   │   docker-compose.services.yml  # used for managing all service containers
         │   │   makefile                # workspace task management
         │   │   repolist                # list of repos currently included in the workflow │   │